kaifishr/PyTorchRelevancePropagation/README.md

 ### Per-image LRP

-Per-image LRP allows to process images located in the *input* folder.
+Per-image LRP applies Layer-wise relevance propagation to all images located in the *input* folder.
 With this option high resolution relevance heatmaps can be created.

 |||
 |:---:|:---:|